yaxlee/openMVG-YAXUANLI/README.md

 pRecons = subprocess.Popen( [os.path.join(OPENMVG_SFM_BIN, "openMVG_main_SfM"), "--sfm_engine", "INCREMENTAL", "--input_file", matches_dir+"/sfm_data.json", "--match_dir", matches_dir, "--output_dir", reconstruction_dir, "-c", "5"] )
 ```

 Troubleshoot
 -------------------

-By default, openMVG requires input images to have exif information.
-If images don't have that, it may cause some errors and you need to add it manually.
+By default, openMVG asusmes that input images have exif metadata.
+If you have image with no metadata you can specify the known pixel focal length value directly or let the SfM process find it automatically.

 For ERROR: [sequential_SfM.cpp:110] Unable to choose an initial pair, since there is no defined intrinsic data.
 ```shell